-$$R(n) \rightarrow R(n-1)$$
+$$R(n) \to R(n-1)$$

-3These are the most common rules, due originally to Łukasiewicz.
+&lt;sup>3These are the most common rules, due originally to Łukasiewicz.
 For some different approaches, see Goguen 1969, Edgington 1997, and Weatherson 2005.
-Edgington's semantics is not degreefunctional.
+Edgington's semantics is not degree-functional.

 Is the argument valid?
 Since we have a version that only uses Modus Ponens, we just need to ask whether Modus Ponens is valid.
 As in the three-valued case, it depends on how we define validity: